ahderman/limette-challenge/README.md

 ## How to run the application

+First, install all the necessary packages:

+`meteor npm install`

-This command runs the application and makes it available at http://localhost:3000:
+Then run the application, which makes it available at http://localhost:3000:

 `npm start`

+Then, log in as user "test1" or "test2".
+The password is "pw" for both users.

+## How to run the tests

-This command runs the e2e tests with Cypress (work in progress):
+Run the e2e tests with Cypress:

 `npm run e2e`